ldaptools/ldaptools-bundle/Resources/doc/LDAP-Authentication-With-The-FOSUserBundle.md

 LDAP Authentication with the FOSUserBundle
 ==========

-There may be times where you want to have a custom User class that gets loaded for a database (such as FOSUserBundle) but then authenticate that user against LDAP on login.
+There may be times where you want to have a custom User class that gets loaded from a database (such as FOSUserBundle) but then authenticate that user against LDAP on login.
 This can be accomplished easily when using this bundle's LDAP guard component.